nx10/md2anki/README.md

 ![](misc/0.png)

-More examples in the `examples/` of this repository.
+More examples in the `example/` directory of this repository.

+## CSS styling.

+CSS can be added using the `-s PATH/TO/STYLE.css` parameter.
+CSS with the filename `style.css` in the same folder as the markdown file will be applied automatically.

+Most markdown CSS should work as expected.
+For example this [github markdown](https://github.com/sindresorhus/github-markdown-css).

+## Notes

+I created this for personal use, the code is quite messy but works well.
+Only tested under windows.
+Feel free to send me PRs or questions.